lsst-dm/scipi_docs_prototype/functionalframework.rst

 PSF matching and processing
 +++++++++++++++++++++

-- ++ InstallGaussianPsfTask -- Install a Gaussian PSF model in an exposure.
+- ++ :doc:`InstallGaussianPsfTask <installgaussianpsf>` -- Install a Gaussian PSF model in an exposure.

--  \+ ImagePsfMatchTask -- Psf-match two MaskedImages or Exposures using the sources in the images.
+-  \+ :doc:`ImagePsfMatchTask <imagepsfmatch>` -- Psf-match two MaskedImages or Exposures using the sources in the images.

-- \+ ModelPsfMatchTask -- Matching of two model Psfs, and application of the Psf-matching kernel to an input Exposure
+- \+ :doc:`ModelPsfMatchTask <modelpsfmatch>` -- Matching of two model Psfs, and application of the Psf-matching kernel to an input Exposure

-- ~ PsfMatchTask -- Base class for Psf Matching; should not be called directly.
+- ~ :doc:`PsfMatchTask <psfmatch>` -- Base class for Psf Matching; should not be called directly.

-- \+ SnapPsfMatchTask -- This Task differs from ImagePsfMatchTask in that it matches two Exposures assuming that the images have been acquired very closely in time.
+- \+ :doc:`SnapPsfMatchTask <snappsfmatch>` -- This Task differs from ImagePsfMatchTask in that it matches two Exposures assuming that the images have been acquired very closely in time.

 Extracting sources